Heather Bouman

 The Research Vessel Atlantic Explorer monitors the state of open-ocean ecosystems off Bermuda.

-In May and June of 2024, we sailed from Southampton to sample the spring bloom in the Iceland Basin.
+In May and June of 2024, we sailed from Southampton aboard the RRS Discovery to sample the spring bloom in the Iceland Basin.
 Working together with UK and international collaborators, we will combine ship-based experiments along with observations from earth-orbiting satellites to estimate the amount of carbon fixed by marine phytoplankton within the sunlit layer and how it has changed over time.

 Sarah Le Besque (DTP DPhil) will be joining us in another expedition this autumn to find out how many and what type of algal cells live in these subpolar waters as the surface ocean cools and becomes more turbulent.
 We will also measure the photosynthetic properties of the phytoplankton as they enter a new phase of the annual productivity cycle.